SianaRizwan/NGO-Management-System/README.md

 #### Features

-There is main 4 types of features:
+There are main 4 types of features:

 - Storing personal information of the employees, doctors, donors and volunteers
 - Managing the inventory by storing details of the supplies